 pledge class became the Charter Charms in May 2008.
 These fifteen extraordinary women established the 44th chapter of alpha Kappa Delta Phi, Sorority Inc. As the University of Wisconsin-Madison Colony Chapter grew, each and every single young woman vowed to continue the traditions of the sorority, build bonds with other Greek organization on campus, and provide Asian/Asian American awareness on campus.

 Additionally, the charter class recognized the importance of having a support system tailored for alumnae to continue the sorority's value beyond graduation.
 Thus, the University of Wisconsin-Madison Chapter Alumnae Association (CAA) was established in the fall of 2008.
-Six years later, with the support of the Wisconsin CAA, Madison Greek community, and sisters around the world, the Wisconsin Colony Chapter obtained Associate Status at alpha Kappa Delta Phi’s National Convention 2014 in Orlando, Florida.
-With the perpetual support from our sisters and peers, the University of Wisconsin - Madison Associate Chapter will continue to empower women and sustain the pillars that aKDPhi is founded upon.
+Six years later, with the support of the Wisconsin CAA, Madison Greek community, and sisters around the world, the Wisconsin Pre Associate Chapter obtained Associate Status at alpha Kappa Delta Phi’s National Convention 2014 in Orlando, Florida.
+Eight years after that, with dedicated work and continued support, the 2021-2022 Active House was able to run for Full Fledged status and obtained Alpha Epsilon chapter at the 2022 International Convention in Los Angeles, California.
+With the perpetual support from our siblings and peers, the University of Wisconsin - Madison Alpha Epsilon Chapter will continue to empower women and sustain the pillars that aKDPhi is founded upon.

 CREED: Love and Friendship

 MOTTO: "Timeless Friendship Through Sisterhood"